+Predictions.
 If guided strictly by equality norms, then children will distribute stickers equally irrespective of the offers.
 If guided by equity, then children will distribute stickers equally when offers are the same (i.e., when no money is involved, and when equal amounts of money are offered).
 Equity norms would also predict that when offers are different and no explanation for the difference is provided, or when one friend is able but refuses to pay, children will distribute unequally in favor of the friend offering more.
 However, when someone is willing but unable to pay, equity would favor either an equal distribution (both participants are deserving) or an unequal distribution in favor of the person who is unable to pay (to rectify an inequality).
-Finally, if guided by market norms, children will strictly distribute stickers based on the payment offered.
-That is, when offers are the same, children will distribute equally, and when offers are different, children will distribute unequally in favor of the friend offering more.
-Thus, trials where one friend is willing but unable to pay provide the clearest test of whether children adhere to equity versus market norms (i.e., equity entails equal distributions or favoring the friend willing but unable to pay; market entails favoring the friend offering more money).
+Finally, if guided by market norms, children will distribute equally, and when offers are different, children will distribute unequally in favor of the same, children will distribute equally, and when offers are different, children will distribute unequally in favor of the same, children will distribute equally, and when offers are different, children will distribute unequally in favor of the friend offering more.
+Thus, trials where one friend is willing but unable to pay provide the clearest test of whether children adhere to equity vs. market norms (i.e., equity entails equal distributions or favoring the friend willing but unable to pay; market entails favoring the friend offering more money).